davideastmond/sippy-prod/README.md

    Create a environment variable called `AUTH_SECRET` and assign some string (any string) to it.
    This is used by NextAuth to generate a token.

-   To enable address autocomplete functionality, you need to set up a Google API key and assign it to an environment variable named `GOOGLE_API_KEY`.
+   To enable address autocomplete functionality, you need to set up a Google API key and assign it to an environment variable named `GOOGLEMAPS_API_KEY`.
 This key is required for using the Google Places API to fetch address suggestions.
 Click [here](https://developers.google.com/maps/documentation/places/web-service/get-api-key) for instructions on how to obtain the key.

 4. **Generate Prisma Client**